 In addition to the direct consequences that can be imposed by the court, the DMV can also take certain administrative actions.
 After a conviction for reckless driving, California Vehicle Code Section 12810(c) requires the DMV to impose two points on the defendant’s driving record.
 You should also keep in mind that a conviction for reckless driving can cause your insurance company to dramatically raise your monthly insurance premiums or drop your insurance coverage completely.

 If you were arrested for reckless driving under California Vehicle Code § 23103, then contact an experienced criminal defense attorney at Ticket Crushers.
 Our local attorneys represent clients throughout the City of San Francisco and the surrounding areas throughout the San Francisco Bay area.

 In many cases, a reckless driving charge will also go along with other criminal charges or civil traffic infractions, such as speeding.

 If the driver was under the influence of drugs or alcohol and drove recklessly, then other charges can also be filed for driving under the influence.
 Other related charges can include hit and run, leaving the scene of a crash, speeding, the exhibition of speed (street racing), or speed contest (street racing causing injury).

 Call us to find out more about the criminal offense of reckless driving, potential penalties and possible defenses.
 We can help you fight the charges.
-Call 1 (866) 842-5384 today to talk with an experienced reckless driving defense attorney in the City of San Francisco, CA.
+Call 1 (866) 842-5384 today to talk with an experienced reckless driving defense attorney in the Bay Area.

 Penalties for Reckless Driving under the California Vehicle Code